The health risks caused by asbestos

 Asbestos Warts

-If you suspect asbestos exposure and exhibit any symptoms such as a persistent cough, wheezing, or chest pain, it is crucial to consult your GP.
-Your doctor will evaluate your symptoms, consider your work history, and may refer you to a specialist for further testing.
+It’s essential to consult your GP.
+They can evaluate your symptoms, review your work history, and refer you to a specialist for further testing if necessary.

 Q: How can I tell if I’ve been exposed to asbestos?